-EXPLANATION - Matter in bolded italics is new; matter between brackets fomitted material; is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.

-AN ACT relating to the Nevada System of Higher Education; authorizing the Board of Regents of the University of Nevada to provide for the development of a climate survey on sexual misconduct and require the institutions within the System to administer the survey to students; authorizing the imposition of additional requirements for the grievance process for sexual misconduct at an institution within the System; authorizing the Board of Regents to require each institution within the System to adopt a policy on sexual misconduct, enter into a memorandum of understanding with certain organizations and local law enforcement agencies and designate [a victim's] an advocate; prohibiting an institution within the System from imposing certain sanctions on certain students; authorizing the Board of Regents to require an institution within the System to take certain actions regarding a report of an alleged incident of sexual misconduct; providing for certain training and programming related to sexual misconduct; authorizing a student who has experienced sexual misconduct to request a waiver from certain requirements of scholarships or academic activities; authorizing the Board of Regents to require [a] an annual report from institutions within the System on certain information relating to sexual misconduct; fauthorizing the Board of Regents to impose a fine in certain circumstances;] authorizing the Board of Regents to adopt regulations; making certain information relating to incidents of sexual misconduct confidential; and providing other matters properly relating thereto.
+AN ACT relating to higher education; creating the Task Force on Sexual Misconduct at Institutions of Higher Education; prescribing the membership, duties and compensation of the Task Force; [requiring] authorizing the [Task Force] Board of Regents of the University of Nevada to appoint researchers to develop a climate survey on sexual misconduct; authorizing the Board of Regents for the University of Nevadal to require the institutions within the Nevada System of Higher Education to administer the climate survey to students; authorizing the imposition of additional requirements for the grievance process at an institution within the System; authorizing the Board of Regents to require each institution within the System to adopt a policy on sexual misconduct, enter into a memorandum of understanding with certain organizations and local law enforcement agencies and designate a [victim's advocate;] confidential resource advisor; prohibiting an institution within the System from imposing certain sanctions on certain students; authorizing the Board of Regents to require an institution within the System to take certain actions regarding a report of an alleged incident of sexual misconduct; providing for certain training and programming related to sexual misconduct; authorizing a student who has experienced sexual misconduct to request a waiver from certain requirements of scholarships or academic activities; authorizing the Board of Regents to require [a] an annual report from institutions within the System on certain information relating to sexual misconduct; authorizing the Board of Regents to impose a fine in certain circumstances; authorizing the Board of Regents to adopt regulations; making certain information relating to incidents of sexual misconduct confidential; and providing other matters properly relating thereto.